 Chlamydia: Women 24 or younger and sexually active should have a screening for Chlamydia, as should any aged woman who is pregnant.
 If over 24, speak with your health care provider for a recommendation.

-For Men Only: Prostate Cancer: The United States Preventative Services Task Force recommends against men having prostate cancer
+For Men Only: Prostate Cancer: The United States Preventative Services Task Force recommends against men having prostate cancer screening before the age of 75.

 If you have a family history, you may need to be screened earlier.
 Each of these organizations have different reasons for their recommendations and it is best to have a discussion with your physician to decide what is right for you.